LoyolaChicagoBooks/unoapi/source/15-modern-cpp/modern-cpp.rst

 This minimum function can be used with any integer or floating point type, including int, double, float, long, long long, etc.

-.. todo:: Needs to be externalized.
+.. todo:: use code snippet instead

 .. code-block:: cpp